kennyfh/PyCA/README.md

 ## Acknowledgements

-Credits and references to any external resources or libraries used in the project.
+- This project would not have been possible without the amazing [Python](https://www.python.org/) programming language.
+- We used [Pygame](https://www.pygame.org/) to build the graphics.
+- [Tkinter](https://docs.python.org/3/library/tkinter.html) was used for the user interface.
+- Special thanks to the developers and maintainers of these open source libraries.

 ## Wiki

 The project's GitHub wiki contains additional documentation and resources.
-You can access it [here](https://github.com/USERNAME/REPO/wiki).
+You can access it [here](https://github.com/kennyfh/PyCA/wiki).

+## Team
+* Kenny Jesús Flores Huamán
+  * kenflohua AT alum.us.es
+* Teodoro Jiménez Lepe
+  * teojimenezlepe AT hotmail.com